monarchjhaveri/jet-api/README.md

 P.S.: You can include a local repository in your package.json [ like this. ][1]

-#Integration Test Setup:
+#Integration Test Setup (Recommended):

 Currently, the best way to test the library is by debugging while running `npm run integration-test`

-Create a .env file in the root directory of this project.
+Create a file with the name `.env` in the root directory of this project.
 The file has been gitignored already.
 The contents should be as follows:

     TEST_API_USER=your_api_user_key
     TEST_API_SECRET=your_api_secret